Zum Inhalt

 }

-Symfony autowiring can be used.
-Two additional special autowiring arguments are possible within plugins:
+The Symfony-autowiring can be used.
+Two special autowiring-arguments are also possible within plugins:

-• App\Model\PluginState returns the plugin state model for the current plugin, which can be used, for example, to check whether the plugin should be active.
+• App\Model\PluginState returns the plugin-status-model for the current plugin, which can be used, for example, to check whether the plugin should be active.

-Menu items in the domain menu (i.e. those whose controller is derived from DomainDependantController) are automatically shown/hidden when the plugin is (de)activated for the domain.
+Menu items in the domain-menu (i.e. those whose controller is derived from DomainDependantController) are automatically shown-/hidden when the plugin is activated for the domain (de-).

-Menu items that are not domain-dependent are automatically hidden in the agency version when the plugin is blocked for a customer.
+Menu items that are not domain-dependent are automatically hidden in the Agency-version if the plugin is blocked for a customer.

 React to routes of other controllers